 Officer acquitted in St. Louis suspect’s death files suit

-Jason Stockley’s lawsuit alleges defamation and malicious prosecution.
+Jason Stockley’s lawsuit filed Wednesday alleges defamation and malicious prosecution.
 The lawsuit names former Circuit Attorney Jennifer Joyce and police Lt.
 Kirk Deeken.
-It seeks at least $75,000 in damages.

 A police spokeswoman declined comment.
 A message seeking comment from a spokeswoman for Joyce was not immediately returned.

 Stockley was charged in 2016 with first-degree murder in the shooting death of drug suspect Anthony Lamar Smith.
 Joyce’s office filed the charge.
-She did not seek re-election and the case was prosecuted under Kim Gardner, who was elected in November 2016.
-Gardner is not named in the suit.
+She did not seek re-election in 2016 and the case was prosecuted under new Circuit Attorney Kim Gardner.

-A judge in September found Stockley not guilty, setting off sometimes violent protests over several weeks that led to hundreds of arrests.
+A judge in September found Stockley not guilty.
+Sometimes violent protests led to hundreds of arrests.